 On the final day of your trip you will be transported to the town of Lewiston, Idaho between 4:00 and 6:00 PM.
-Lewiston is served by Delta.
-If you choose to fly Delta, you may be able to get a flight into Boise at the beginning of your trip and home from Lewiston at the end of your trip, so that you don’t have to return to Boise before flying home.
+Lewiston is served by Delta and United.
+If you choose to fly, you may be able to get a flight into Boise at the beginning of your trip and home from Lewiston at the end of your trip, so that you don’t have to return to Boise before flying home.

 |Boise, ID||110 miles (2½ hours)|

 On the final day of your river adventure, you will be returned to the Hells Canyon Grand Hotel.
 Weather permitting, you should arrive in time to make connecting flights that depart after 6:30 PM, but we highly recommend you overnight in Lewiston.

 Pre- and Post-Trip Accommodations